Python for Absolute Beginners: Your First 1,000 Lines

-Python is the most popular programming language in the world — ranked number one on the TIOBE Index (March 2026), used by 58% of developers according to the 2025 Stack Overflow Developer Survey (a 7-percentage-point jump from the year before), and the most-used language on GitHub since 2024.
+Python is the most popular programming language in the world — ranked number one on the TIOBE Index at 20.97% in April 2026, leading second-place C by more than eight percentage points.
+The 2025 Stack Overflow Developer Survey recorded a 7-percentage-point jump in Python adoption year-over-year — the largest single-year gain of any major language — and on GitHub it dominates AI and data science with 2.6 million contributors as of Octoverse 2025.
 It reads like English, runs everywhere, and powers everything from simple automation scripts to multi-billion-dollar AI systems.
 If you have never written a single line of code in your life, this is the place to start.
 By the end of this guide, you will understand variables, data types, operators, conditionals, loops, functions, and basic data structures — and you will have written real, working code at every step along the way.

 Programming can feel intimidating at first.
 The blinking cursor on a blank screen, the unfamiliar syntax, the fear that you will break something.
 Every developer who ever lived felt that exact hesitation at the start.
 The secret they all discovered is the same: you learn to code by writing code.
 Not by reading about it, not by watching someone else do it, but by typing it in yourself, running it, breaking it, and fixing it.
 This guide is designed to get your hands on the keyboard immediately.
 Every concept is followed by a code example you should type out and run yourself.